Galactic magnetic field reconstruction using the polarized diffuse Galactic emission: Formalism and application to $Planck$ data: Fitting procedure in intensity and polarization for the Galactic thermal dust emission

-As also observed in Fig.~\ref{fig:IQU_vs_NSIDE}, high and low angular-resolution simulations agree on pixel values at the percent level starting from $N_{\rm{side}} = 64$ and the agreement increases as $N_{\rm{side}}$ increases.
-We consider this precision more than sufficient given that in realistic cases the models are still too simplistic to capture the richness and the complexity of the data sets.

-We also tested the impact of the adopted value for the radial sampling (sampling along the line-of-sight).
-As far as we do not pretend to model the very nearby structures, we found that the radial step can be as large as few hundreds of parsecs.
-The difference in pixel space is more pronounced due to the adopted angular sampling than due to the radial sampling.
-However, a fine radial sampling would be essential as soon as rapidly varying features introduced in the modeling could intersect the Sun neighborhood.

-As a result, for the adjustment of the models to the data we choose to simulate the maps at $N_{\rm{side}} = 64$ and with a radial bin of 0.2 kpc.
-For the models that we consider in this paper, the computation time of a full set of Stokes parameters maps is always of the order of few tenths of a second.
-This was mandatory given that we intent to run MCMC algorithm.
+Inside the fitting procedure, we chose to implement the model maps at $N_{\rm{side}} = 64$ and with a radial bin of 0.2 kpc.
+For the models we consider in this paper, the computation time of a full set of Stokes parameters maps is always on the order of few tenths of a second.
+The requirement to run a MCMC-based exploration of the parameter spaces are thus fulfilled.